 The law: The Equality Act 2010 makes unlawful any direct or indirect discrimination, harassment or victimisation on the grounds of sexual orientation, which covers heterosexuality, homosexuality and bisexuality.
 See ‘The Equality Act 2010 and positive action’ below for possible exceptions to the act.

-We cover legal issues relating to transgender and transsexual people and job hunting in more detail below, but will use LGBT+ here as a readily recognisable acronym.
+We cover legal issues relating to transgender people and job hunting in more detail below, but will use LGBT+ here as a readily recognisable acronym.

 Should you come out at work or during the recruitment process?
 This is an entirely personal decision; you do not have to disclose your sexual identity at any point during the recruitment process and you should not be asked about it by an interviewer.